 Do I have to submit supplemental material?

-What is the delay period?
+What is the release delay or embargo period?

-I am an author of this manuscript, and I am providing it to the National Institutes of Health (NIH) to make publicly available in PubMed Central [Embargo Length] after its official date of publication in the journal.
+I am an author of this manuscript, and I am providing it to the National Institutes of Health (NIH) to make publicly available in PubMed Central [Embargo period] after its official date of publication in the journal.

 I confirm that:

 Publication and Copyright Agreements -- In any agreements that I have made with the journal, I have retained the right to deposit this version of the manuscript with PMC, so that it may be appropriately tagged and made available to the public on the PMC web site; or, I otherwise am legally authorized to deposit this manuscript for the purposes described.

 Confidentiality -- The manuscript may contain confidential information that must not be publicly disclosed prior to publication of the paper in the named journal.